Tarmean/Gistory.vim/README.md

 `ThreeWayMerge!` replaces the workspace buffer by the old version and uses it as past to allow easy merging with `dp` and `do`.
 It checks that there were no changes since the previous commit, stash or reset them if necessary.
+Warning: In place ThreeWayMerge performs whitespace normalization on the workspace file, which runs code formatters and removes empty lines/trailing whitespace and replaces tabs with spaces.